Askepit Hub

 Making bots play cards endlessly, part I

 So there I was, doing what I love—messing around with writing mini-games that no one but me would ever see.
 This time, I was tinkering with a card game, a knockoff of Inscryption.
 Well, more like a pale imitation with vague goals and even vaguer prospects.
-But one thing was clear: the core mechanic of the game was card-based combat, and it needed to be engaging enough to suck the player in for hours.

 November 28th, 2024